Stable quasimaps to holomorphic symplectic quotients: Introduction

-where $\mathrm{ob} (f)$ is the obstruction space at $f$ and $\mathrm{def}(f)$ is the 1st order deformation space at $f$.
-When $Y$ is given by a holomorphic symplectic quotient of an affine variety $X$ by a complex reductive Lie group $G$ action, we can apply the quasimap construction of \cite{CK, CKM} in order to \lq compactify' $\mathrm{Mor}(C, Y)$.
-The advantage of the construction compared to the stable map construction is that we can keep the fixed domain curve so that the natural extension of the obstruction theory still remains symmetric (Proposition \ref{sym}).
-When $X$ carries a torus action commuting with $G$ such that the fixed loci $\XXX ^{\bf S}$ is proper over $\CC$, then the induced fixed loci on the moduli space of stable quasimaps is also proper over $\CC$.
-Therefore, one can obtain well-defined localization residue \lq invariants' in the case.
+When $Y$ is given by a holomorphic symplectic quotient of an affine algebraic variety $X$ by a reductive complex algebraic group $G$ action, we can apply the quasimap construction of \cite{CK, CKM} in order to compactify $\mathrm{Hom}(C, Y)$ relatively over the affine quotient of $X$.
+The advantage of the construction compared to the stable map construction is that we can keep the fixed domain curve $C$ so that the natural extension of the obstruction theory still remains symmetric (Proposition \ref{sym}).
+When the affine variety $X$ carries a torus $T$ action commuting with the $G$ action such that the fixed locus $(\XXX )^{T}$ is proper over $\CC$, then the induced $T$-fixed locus on the moduli space of stable quasimaps is also proper over $\CC$.
+Therefore, in this case one can obtain well-defined localization residue \lq\lq invariants" by the virtual localization \cite{GP}.

-This method can be applied to the case when $Y$ is a holomorphic symplectic quotient of a double quiver.
-In this case, a quasimap is nothing but a quiver bundle on $C$.
-Using the idea of twisted quiver bundles, we can obtain the corresponding notion of twisted quasimap.
-We show that the moduli space of stable $\bf M$-twisted quasimaps carries a symmetric obstruction theory (Theorem \ref{bd}) and the stability as quasimaps coincides with the asymptotic stability of the slope stability of quiver bundles (Proposition \ref{asym}).
-In the case of ADHM quiver, these facts have shown by Diaconescu in \cite{Dia}, which is, together with the quasimap construction \cite{CK, CKM}, the main source of inspiration for this work.
-We also show that with respect to a slope stability, the moduli space of stable twisted quiver bundles carries a natural symmetric obstruction theory (Theorem \ref{bd}).
+If $Y$ is a Nakajima's quiver variety, a quasimap is nothing but a quiver bundle on $C$.
+Using the idea of twisted quiver bundles, we obtain the corresponding notion of twisted quasimap and allow any genus of $C$.
+We show that the moduli space of stable $\bf M$-twisted quasimaps carries a symmetric obstruction theory (Theorem \ref{twisted-symmetric}) and the stability as quasimaps coincides with the $\delta$-slope stability of quiver bundles for $\delta \gg 0$ (Proposition \ref{asym}).
+In the case of ADHM quiver, these facts have been shown by Diaconescu in \cite{Dia1, Dia}, which is, together with the quasimap construction \cite{CK, CKM}, the main source of inspiration for this work.
+We also show that with respect to any $\delta$-slope stability, the moduli space of stable twisted quiver bundles carries a canonical symmetric obstruction theory (Theorem \ref{bd}), following \cite{Dia1, Dia}.

-The typical examples for double quivers in our framework can be ADHM quiver (\cite{Dia, CDP1, CDP2}) and the framed ADE quivers.
-We will study the wall-crossing phenomena elsewhere, showing that the conditions corresponding to (a) (the moduli stack is analytic-locally the critical locus of a holomorphic function on a smooth complex domain) and (b) (the Euler form is numerical) in \S 1.5 \cite{JS} holds in our setting.
+The typical examples for double quivers in our framework are ADHM quiver (\cite{Dia1, Dia, CDP1, CDP2}) and the framed ADE quivers.
+The wall-crossing phenomena are studied in \cite{Dia, CDP1, CDP2, KL} which show that the conditions corresponding to (a) (the moduli stack is analytic-locally the critical locus of a holomorphic function on a smooth complex domain) and (b) (the Euler-like form is numerical) in \S 1.5 \cite{JS} hold in our setting.